steinim/writings/hva_kan_vi_laere_av_conway.md

 > To the extent that an organization is not completely flexible in its communication structure, that organization will stamp out an image of itself in every design it produces.
 The larger an organization is, the less flexibility it has and the more pronounced is the phenomenon.

 Om man ikke evner å skape fleksibilitet i organisasjonen og sette sammen mindre grupperinger som kan jobbe med avgrensede forretningsområder vil resultatet bli monolittiske og store IT-systemer som er tilsvarende lite fleksible.
 Store og komplekse IT-systemer er svært krevende å forvalte og videreutvikle og vil ofte falle over av sin egen tyngde.
-Endringer blir vanskeligere og vanskeligere å legge til, og nye forretningsmuligheter vanskelige å forfølge.
+Endringer blir vanskeligere og vanskeligere å legge til, og nye forretningsmuligheter blir krevende å forfølge.
 Mindre systemer er derfor å foretrekke, men det krever en fleksibel organisasjon som kan håndtere det.

 > The structures of large systems tend to disintegrate during development, qualitatively more so than with small systems.